emitra-labs/pb/README.md

 # pb

-All Protobuf schemas used across my Golang projects.
+All Protobuf schemas used across our Go projects.

 ## Prerequisites